Hawaii: First recorded contact

 In January 1778, British Captain James Cook encountered the Hawaiian Islands serendipitously while crossing the Pacific during his third voyage of exploration.
 This marked the first documented contact by a European explorer with Hawaiʻi.
 Cook named the archipelago "the Sandwich Islands" in honor of his sponsor, John Montagu, 4th Earl of Sandwich.
 Cook returned to the Hawaiian Islands in 1779 to resupply and overwinter, anchoring in Kealakakua off Hawaii Island for one month.
 Relations with the local people were peaceful at first, then deteriorated, and Cook was among those killed when violence broke out between the British and local Hawaiians.

 After Cook, Hawaii was not visited by any foreign ships for seven years but after 1786 visits became increasingly frequent.
 At the end of the 18th century, the maritime fur trade developed between the northwest coast of North America and Asia, bringing ships of many nations to the North Pacific Ocean.
 The Hawaiian islands became established as a convenient source of supplies and destination for overwintering not only for fur traders but also ships engaged in general cross-Pacific commerce.

 Historian Ralph Kuykendall has called the impact of these foreign visitors on the hitherto isolated Hawaiian Islands an "invasion" that "little by little overwhelmed the old culture of the islands".
-Over the decades after the first contact, the foreign resident population slowly grew; foreigners imported iron tools, manufactured items, and household utensils; they also introduced firearms, alcohol, tobacco, non-native plants, and—inadvertently—insects previously unknown to the islands such as mosquitoes and scorpions.
+Over the decades after the first contact, the foreign resident population slowly grew; foreigners imported iron tools, manufactured items, and household utensils; they also introduced firearms, alcohol, tobacco, non-native plants, and—inadvertently—arthropods previously unknown to the islands such as mosquitoes and scorpions.
 Native Hawaiians were vulnerable to Eurasian diseases to which they had less resistance.
 It is estimated that the native population had declined by half 40 years after Cook's arrival and continued to decline throughout the 19th century.
 During the 1850s, measles killed a fifth of Hawaiʻi's people.